seraga/vega-day/README.md

 From author of the urals.css framework.

 All the work of the framework performs invisibly, providing the output of atomic classes.
 Which can be seen in the file -> src/scss/_trumps.atomic.scss.
-No other dependencies.
 Very small code on the output.